seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 If I be false, or swerve a hair from truth,
 When time is old and hath forgot itself,
 When waterdrops have worn the stones of Troy,
-And blind oblivion swallow’d cities up,
+And blind oblivion swallow'd cities up,
 And mighty states characterless are grated
 To dusty nothing, yet let memory,
 From false to false, among false maids in love,
-Upbraid my falsehood! when they’ve said ‘as false
+Upbraid my falsehood! when they've said 'as false
 As air, as water, wind, or sandy earth,
-As fox to lamb, as wolf to heifer’s calf,
+As fox to lamb, as wolf to heifer's calf,
-Pard to the hind, or stepdame to her son,’
+Pard to the hind, or stepdame to her son,'
-‘Yea,’ let them say, to stick the heart of falsehood,
+'Yea,' let them say, to stick the heart of falsehood,
-‘As false as Cressid.’
+'As false as Cressid.'

 **PANDARUS**
-Go to, a bargain made: seal it, seal it; I’ll be the
+Go to, a bargain made: seal it, seal it; I'll be the
 witness.
-Here I hold your hand, here my cousin’s.
+Here I hold your hand, here my cousin's.
 If ever you prove false one to another, since I have
 taken such pains to bring you together, let all
-pitiful goers-between be called to the world’s end
+pitiful goers-between be called to the world's end
 after my name; call them all Pandars; let all
 constant men be Troiluses, all false women Cressids,
 and all brokers-between Pandars! say, amen.